Tymursabrove/web3Wallet/README.md

-# WalletConnect Application with Expo
+# WalletConnect Mobile Application with Expo

 This is a simple example how to get `WalletConnect` up and running with `Expo` for React Native.